embedded-it/kbuild-template/README.md

 These steps generate a small executable `myapp`, which just print some messages to the console.

+You can save default configurations into the `configs/` directory.
+There are two sample default configurations one with all options enabled (`all-y-defconfig`) and one with no option enabled (`all-n-defconfig`)

+You can configure the project with a default configuration by calling e.g.

+        make all-y-defconfig

 The full list of configuration and build targets is available by:

         make help